cseblog/cseblog.github.io/_posts/2021-07-23-solving-the-mountain-bike-problem.md

 ## Solving the Mountain Bike problem

-In 2019, I were trying to get an interview at [redmark.com](redmark.com), they were publishing this **mountain skiing** problem as a CV screening challenge.
-At that time, I tried to solve it but unfortunately I couldn't crack it by myself.
-Then recently I got an interview with a fintech startup, before the interview, they asked me to complete the same Redmark's challenge but they rename it as "mountain biking".
+In 2019, I was trying to get an interview at [redmark.com](redmark.com), they were publishing this **mountain skiing** problem as a CV screening challenge.
+At that time, I tried to solve it but unfortunately, I couldn't crack it by myself.
+Then recently I got an interview with a fintech startup, before the interview, they asked me to complete the same Redmark's challenge but they rename it "mountain biking".

-This time, I told myself I have to solve it now, when the universe tell you that this challenge will come back to you again and again if you don't solve it. :) I didn't crack it on time for an interview but I spent a next Saturday to solve it and code it as my company working task.
+This time, I told myself I have to solve it now when the universe tells you that this challenge will come back to you again and again if you don't solve it. :) I didn't crack it on time for an interview but I spent the next Saturday solving it and code it as my company working task.

-**So here we go, below is original problem statement:**
+**So here we go, below is the original problem statement:**

 ---
 > At company XXX, we always like to have some challenges and solve small fun problems, here is one that we enjoyed recently.
 You take a look at the map of the mountain and try to find the longest path down.